 Try not to let cost alone be the reason you choose your wedding photographer.

-While I understand that if you have a budget to keep too, paying for a photographer may seem like an additional expense you don't need, almost an 'intangible' expense - while it sounds cheesy (and I've seen it said many times on photographer websites) - once your wedding day is all over, all that will be left are the pictures!
+While I understand that if you have a budget to keep too, paying for a photographer may seem like an additional expense you don't need, what can be seen as an 'intangible' expense - while it sounds cheesy (and I've seen it said many times on photographer websites) - once your wedding day is all over, all that will be left are the pictures!
 In years to come, if you have a family, it will be these photographs your grandchildren look at and if you are fortunate enough to have your own parents at your wedding, your grandchildren will see their great grandparents.

 It's OK to be either of these things (we all had to start somewhere), but you need to understand why they may be less costly than others and manage your own expectations in relation to the quality of pictures you will receive.